Flotomate/product_docs/source/admin/admin-customization.rst

 You can make a field compulsory for certain Statuses.
 For example, if a field is compulsory in Open Status, then you cannot keep the field empty when changing to another Status.
 Please refer to the above :ref:`section <custom-field-reques>`.

+Custom fields in Problem also appear in the :ref:`Report module<create-tabular-report>` (as part of the column selection).
+Technicians can use custom fields in generating reports.

 **Change**: